14 children in Texas are among the 37 dead from flash floods as the search continues for the missing

 “We still have people coming here looking for their loved ones.
 We’ve had a little success, but not much,” said Bobby Templeton, superintendent of Ingram Independent School District.

-In Ingram, Erin Burgess woke to thunder and rain in the middle of the night Friday.
+In Ingram, Erin Burgess woke to thunder and rain in the middle of the night.
 Just 20 minutes later, water was pouring into her home, she said.
-She described an agonizing hour clinging to a tree with her teenage son.
+She described an agonizing hour clinging to a tree with her teen son.

 “My son and I floated to a tree where we hung onto it, and my boyfriend and my dog floated away.
 He was lost for a while, but we found them,” she said.